When does breastfeeding get easier? Don’t give up just yet! Learn effective ways to make breastfeeding feel less painful and stop hurting.

 While breastfeeding isn’t for everyone (and no one should ever feel guilty for deciding to stop), thankfully I found a few tactics to ease the pain.

 A lot of it has to do with time—physically, our bodies adjust to breastfeeding, and both mom and baby get the hang of it with enough practice.
-But there are also plenty of things you can do now to make breastfeeding more comfortable.
+But you can also do plenty of things now to make breastfeeding more comfortable.

 Take a look at a few ideas: